-The Río Plátano Man and Biosphere Reserve is one of the most important protected areas in the Mesoamerican Biological Corridor and the one of greatest importance and size in the Republic of Honduras.
+The Río Plátano Biosphere and Man Reserve is one of the most important protected areas in the Mesoamerican Biological Corridor and the largest and largest in the Republic of Honduras.

-The outer limits of the Reserve follow the right banks of the Wampú and Dapawas rivers in the south; Patuca river, to its mouth in the east, then along the north coast 4.8 km offshore to the mouth of the Tinto or Negro river; and then upstream to the confluence of the Tinto or Negro and Paulaya rivers in the west, continuing upstream of the Paulaya river on its right bank, thus closing its perimeter.
+The outer limits of the Reserve follow the right banks of the Wampú and Dapawas rivers, in the south; the Patuca River, until its mouth in the east, then along the north coast 4.8 km out to sea until the mouth of the Tinto or Negro River; and then upstream until the confluence of the Tinto or Negro and Paulaya rivers in the west, continuing upstream of the Paulaya river on its right bank, thus closing its perimeter.

-The Reserve was created in 1980, by Decree No. 977-80 and expanded in 1997, by Decree No. 170-97; it occupies a vast area of approximately 832,332 ha, which represents around 7% of the national territory.
-The reserve was included in the list of World Heritage Sites in the year 1982 by UNESCO.
+The Reserve was created in 1980, by Decree No. 977-80 and expanded in 1997, by Decree No. 170-97; it occupies a vast area of 832,332 ha, approximately, which represents around 7% of the national territory.
+The reserve was included in the list of World Heritage Sites in 1982 by UNESCO.

-According to Article 5 of Decree No. 170-97, the Reserve and its different special zones will be under the institutional responsibility of the Secretary of State in the Offices of Natural Resources and Environment; for its management, the State Forestry Administration (AFECOHDEFOR), will execute the necessary actions in an executive modality of a Special Project, in coordination with the respective Municipalities, the Non-Governmental Organizations, the Land Surveillance Committees, the Secretary of State in the Offices of Natural Resources and Environment, the National Agrarian Institute, the Secretary of State in the Offices of Health, the Secretary of State in the Offices of Public Works, Transportation and Housing, and other institutions of local communities.
+According to Article 5 of Decree No. 170-97, the Reserve and its different special zones will be under the institutional responsibility of the Secretary of State in the Dispatches of Natural Resources and Environment; For its management, the State Forestry Administration (AFECOHDEFOR), will execute the necessary actions in an executive modality of a Special Project, in coordination with the respective Municipalities, Non-Governmental Organizations, Land Surveillance Committees, the Secretary of State in the Offices of Natural Resources and Environment, the National Agrarian Institute, the Secretary of State in the Offices of Health, the Secretary of State in the Offices of Public Works, Transportation and Housing, and other institutions of the local communities.

-For the purpose of executing the necessary activities in the development of the various projects in the Reserve, the widest participation of interested national and international non-governmental organizations will be allowed.
+For the purposes of carrying out activities necessary for the development of the various projects in the Reserve, the widest participation of interested national and international non-governmental organizations will be allowed.

-Within this framework, the Project Management and Protection of the Río Plátano Biosphere is generated, with the support of the German cooperation, which is the one with the most global intervention in the area, based on the Management Plan prepared in 2001, with the support of said Project; In addition, the Reserve has the Standards for the Management, Protection of Natural and Cultural Resources, the Environmental Diagnosis and the Site Conservation Plan.
+Within this framework, the Río Plátano Biosphere Management and Protection Project is generated, with the support of German cooperation, which is the one that has a more global intervention in the area, based on the Management Plan prepared in 2001, with the support of said Project; In addition, the Reserve has the Norms for the Management, Protection of Natural and Cultural Resources, the Environmental Diagnosis and the Site Conservation Plan.

-For the purposes of managing the Reserve, three zones have been established: Cultural Zone, with 389,525 ha, Buffer Zone, with 196,739 ha and Core Zone with 210,432 ha: some outstanding features of them are:
+For the management purposes of the Reserve, three zones have been established: Cultural Zone, with 389,525 ha, Buffer Zone, with 196,739 ha, and Core Zone with 210,432 ha: some outstanding features of these are:

-The Buffer Zone is considered a special use area aimed at ensuring the objective of protecting the Core Zone of the Reserve.
+The Buffer Zone is considered an area of special uses aimed at ensuring the objective of protecting the Core Zone of the Reserve.
 It is subject to special treatment where the formation of human settlements is not allowed, except those already existing before the publication of Decree Law No. 170/97.

-Like the Cultural Zone, it is an area that contains predominantly natural systems for human use and is the subject of management activities to ensure the protection and maintenance of biological diversity in the long term, as well as to provide a sustainable flow of natural products and services to meet the needs of the community.
+Like the Cultural Zone, it is an area that contains predominantly natural systems for human use and is subject to management activities to ensure the long-term protection and maintenance of biological diversity, as well as to provide a sustainable flow of natural products and services to meet the needs of the community.

-For management reasons, the Buffer Zone is subdivided into two regions, the South and Sico-Paulaya, which have marked differences in their access roads (the South on the Culmí highway and Sico-Paulaya on the north coast).
+For management reasons, the Buffer Zone is subdivided into two regions, the South and Sico-Paulaya, which have marked differences in their access roads (the South by the Culmí highway and Sico-Paulaya by the north coast).

 The Core Zone is the central area of the Reserve created to be administered mainly for the protection of ecosystems, which must be kept in an unaltered natural state, guaranteeing the perpetuity of the existing biological diversity.
 It includes the sources and upper basins of the Plátano and Pao rivers, which are home to virgin cloud forests with great biodiversity.

-Based on the Holdridge Life Zone categories, the Reserve corresponds broadly to the humid and very humid tropical forest; The annual minimum and maximum precipitation is 2,000 and 4,000 mm, with the majority of rainfall occurring between the months of May and November, which is the time when the tropical air dominates the Reserve.
+Based on the Holdridge Life zone categories, the Reserve corresponds in a broad sense to the humid and very humid tropical forest; the minimum and maximum annual rainfall is 2,000 and 4,000 mm, with most of the rains occurring between the months of May and November, which is the time when tropical air dominates the Reserve.
 The driest season occurs between the months of February to April, under the influence of the northeast trade winds.
 The average annual temperature is 23º C (GFA-Agriar, 1992; Dodds, 1994; Herlihy 1997, 1999).

-The natural landscapes of the Reserve fall into three main categories: coastal plains (less than 150 masl), mountainous highlands (150 to 600 masl) and inland mountains (more than 600 masl).
-The coastal strip contains a labyrinth of lagoons, channels and mouths with great extensions of sandy beaches.
-To the south of the coast, between Barra Patuca and Brus Laguna there are marshes and, around the Brus and Ibans lagoons, there are still some mangrove areas.
+The natural landscapes of the Reserve correspond to three broad categories: coastal plains (less than 150 meters above sea level), high mountainous terrain (150 to 600 meters above sea level) and interior mountains (more than 600 meters above sea level).
+The coastal strip contains a labyrinth of lagoons, channels and mouths with large extensions of sandy beaches.
+To the south of the coast, between Barra Patuca and Brus Laguna there are swamps and, around the Brus and Ibans lagoons, there are still some mangrove areas.

-To the south and inland of the Reserve, the terrain is more rugged and the orography is dominated by hills and, eventually, mountains.
-The Baltimore mountain reaches more than 1,000 meters above sea level at Pico Dama; the mountainous lands with hills and rocky topography cover the sources and interfluviums of the Paulaya, Plátano, Wampú and Patuca rivers.
+Towards the south and interior of the Reserve, the terrain is more rugged and the orography is dominated by hills and, eventually, mountains.
+The Baltimore mountain reaches more than 1,000 meters above sea level at the height of Pico Dama; mountainous lands with hills and rocky topography cover the sources and interfluviums of the Paulaya, Plátano, Wampú and Patuca rivers.

 Ethnic groups residing in the Biosphere

-Four indigenous groups inhabit the Río Plátano; Garifunas , Misquitos, Pech and Sumo (tawakas).
-The Garifuna are a mixture of Africans with indigenous Caribbean people, the Miskitos are a mixture of Garifuna with indigenous Misquitos ( Pech and Tawakas) while the Pech (300 inhabitants) and Tawakas (800 inhabitants) maintain their communities with their traditional lifestyle. in the remote regions of the biosphere.
-The most numerous ethnic group is that of the Miskitos.
+Four indigenous groups inhabit the Río Plátano; Garifuna, Miskito, Pesh and Sumo (tawakas).
+The Garifuna are a mixture of Africans with indigenous people from the Caribbean, the Miskitos are a mixture of Garifuna with indigenous Misquitos (Pesh and Tawakas) while the Pech (300 inhabitants) and Tawakas (800 inhabitants) maintain their communities with their traditional lifestyle. in remote regions of the biosphere.
+The largest ethnic group is the Miskitos.

-The inhabitants of the area grow corn, beans, cassava, etc. to survive, they also live from hunting, fishing and consuming wild plants, using the latter mainly for medicine.
+The inhabitants of the area grow corn, beans, yucca, etc. To survive, they also live from hunting, fishing and the consumption of wild plants, using the latter mainly for medicine.

 Flora and Fauna of the Biosphere

 The broadleaf forest covers the Reserve with a predominant layer of very mature trees up to 35 meters high.
-Species such as mahogany (Swietenia macrophylla), cedar (Cedrella odorata), laurel (Cordia alliodora) and other colored woods are scattered in those areas where there have been no forest harvesting.
+Species such as mahogany (Swietenia macrophylla), cedar (Cedrella odorata), laurel (Cordia alliodora) and other colored woods are scattered in areas where there has been no forest use.

-In the areas with altitudes of approximately 600 meters above sea level, is the very humid tropical forest, composed of broad-leaved trees with a great diversity of life forms.
+In the areas with altitudes of approximately 600 meters above sea level, the very humid tropical forest is found, composed of broad-leaved trees with a great diversity of life forms.

-The colored wood gallery forests are found on the river banks, far from any human settlement; swampy forests exist in flood and floodplains near the coast; the swamps cover the northeast of the coastal strips and mangrove spots survive in specific places on the banks of the Brus and Ibans lagoons and on the banks of the channels; on the other hand, the highland pine forests have a considerable area (approximately 6,000 ha).
+The gallery forests of colored wood are located on the banks of the rivers, far from any human settlement; swamp forests exist in alluvial and floodplains near the coast; swamps cover the northeast of the coastal strips and mangrove patches survive in specific places on the margins of the Brus and Ibans lagoons and on the banks of the channels; on the other hand, upland pine forests have a considerable area (approximately 6,000 ha).

-The Reserve maintains a diverse and rich set of neotropical life, among which many mammals and birds stand out, endangered or reduced species in other parts of Central America.
-Important indicator species of biodiversity status such as the harpy eagle (Harpia arpija), the jaguar (Panthera onca) and the jagia (Tajassu pecari) demonstrate that the reserve is still very rich in biodiversity and in some parts of it is still keep their fauna and flora intact.
-The few studies indicate that there are probably some 400 species of birds and 200 species of amphibians and reptiles in La Reserva (Froehlich, etc. al. 1983)
+The Reserve maintains a diverse and rich set of neotropical life, among which are many mammals and birds, species in danger of extinction or reduced in other parts of Central America.
+Important indicator species of the status of biodiversity such as the harpy eagle (Harpia arpija), the jaguar (Panthera onca) and the jaguia (Tajassu pecari) show that the reserve is still very rich in biodiversity and in some parts of it is still they keep their fauna and flora intact.
+The few studies indicate that there are probably about 400 species of birds and 200 species of amphibians and reptiles in La Reserva (Froehlich, etc. al. 1983)

 Ecosystems in the Biosphere

-25% of the biosphere is a coastal area covered by large mangrove areas, the two largest areas are along the coast of Brus Laguna (120 km²) and Laguna de Ibans (63 km²), a large number Savannas and wetlands are found throughout the rest of the region.
+25% of the biosphere is a coastal area covered by large mangrove areas, the two largest areas are found along the coast of Brus Laguna (120 km²) and Laguna de Ibans (63 km²), a large number of savannas and wetlands are found throughout the rest of the region.

-About 75% of the biosphere are mountains with many height ranges.
-Morrañanga Peak reaches 1,500 meters and Punta de Piedra 1,326 meters.
+About 75% of the biosphere are mountains with many ranges in height.
+Pico Morrañanga reaches 1,500 meters and Punta de Piedra 1,326 meters.
 Incredible geological formations are found in the mainland regions, such as El Viejo or Pico de Dama.
-Waterfalls and jets are found regularly, the highest (100-150 m) is the Mirador Waterfall at the head of the Cuyamel River.
+Waterfalls and streams are found regularly, the highest (100-150 m) is the Cascada del Mirador at the head of the Cuyamel River.
 This immense area consists mainly of tropical rain forest.

-Different terrestrial and maritime ecosystems are represented in the Reserve, including five large ecoregions of which the first three are of exceptional value for containing unique ecosystems of international importance:
+Different terrestrial and maritime ecosystems are represented in the Reserve, including five large ecoregions of which the first three are of exceptional value because they contain unique ecosystems of international importance:

-- Wetlands ecoregion with a wide variety of systems such as: mangroves, lagoons, fresh and brackish water swamps, estuaries, swamp forests and the coastal strip.
+- Wetlands Ecoregion with a great variety of systems such as: mangroves, lagoons, fresh and brackish water swamps, estuaries, swamp forests and the coastal strip.